NoroffFEU/development-platforms/src/content/docs/security/captcha-case-study.md

 [4] “How CAPTCHAs Work | What Does CAPTCHA Mean? | Cloudflare.”
 Cloudflare, www.cloudflare.com/learning/bots/how-captchas-work/.

 [5] “How Can Bots Be Prevented?”
 Approov.io, www.approov.io/blog/how-can-bots-be-prevented.

+[6] “How to Implement CAPTCHAs or ReCAPTCHAs?”
+DEV Community, 6 Jan.
+2023, dev.to/codeofrelevancy/how-to-implement-captchas-or-recaptchas-2i17.